autoloadnextpost/auto-load-next-post/readme.txt

 = Can I load content before and after the next post has loaded? =

-Yes.
-In the plugin template, there are [action hooks](https://autoloadnextpost.com/documentation/action-hooks/) that you can use along with an example on how to use them.
+Yes you can.
+In the repeater template there are [action hooks](https://autoloadnextpost.com/documentation/action-hooks/) that you can use.

 I have also prepared a [plugin demonstrating](https://github.com/AutoLoadNextPost/alnp-action-hooks-demonstration) the action hooks used when called.
-Simply download and install the plugin to see.
+Simply download and install the plugin to see where you can place content.

 = After the first post has loaded, all I get is the same post over and over again.
 Why is that? =

-If you have this issue and you have created a custom template file to support the theme then you may have placed the post navigation outside of the post query.
+If you have this issue and you have created a custom repeater template file to support the theme then you may have placed the post navigation outside of the post query.

 You need to place it inside the loop.
 If that is not the case then you have not included the content of the post correctly according to the theme you are using.